 They say it’s the race that stops a nation, but let’s face it: The Melbourne Cup isn’t for everyone.

-If you’re not a racing or sports fan, this special edition of Critter Corner brings you some horse-y animals to enjoy.
+But there are also lots of other “horse” animals named for their equine appearance.
+So for those of you who aren’t big racing or sports fans, this list of horse-y animals is for you to enjoy.
 You could even come back and read this at 3:00pm when your colleagues are busy watching race horses run around a track.

 The Horse Fly

 Note the biting mouth parts.
 Horse flies will be familiar to anyone who has been walking through wet habitats during the warmer months and felt the sharp, piercing bite of these annoying insects.
 It’s the female flies that feed on the blood of mammals, including humans.
 Although many consider them a pest, horse flies are quite important pollinators of plants.
 They act like hummingbirds during the day, drinking nectar from their favourite varieties of grevillea, tea trees and eucalypts.

 Pipehorses differ from the Seahorses as their heads are positioned at a less acute angle to their body.
 Due to their straight shape, pipehorses can’t extend their snouts as far as the curvaceous seahorse.
 Quite sad for those times when you need to stretch a few more millimetres to reach your dinner.

 Seahorses are really the curvy pin-up fish of the sea.
 But why are they so curvaceous?
 Seahorse evolved from straight-bodied swimmers like pipefish—their curved trunk, bent head and long snout help them catch their dinner more effectively that then their straight-bodied friends

 The eastern horseshoe bats are distinguished by the horseshoe-shaped fleshy area around their nose.
 They hunt flying and non-flying insects and spiders, and hibernate over winter in southern Australia.
 Their short, broad wings allow them to forage close to the ground and even hover.